bencvt/PaylocityBackEndChallenge/README.md

    * Net pay (gross minus deductions)
    * The check date (see above)
    * The current pay period (1 to 26, inclusive)
-   * A list detailing each deductions.
+   * A list detailing each deduction.
 This wasn't mentioned in the requirements and returning it from the API required a lot more infrastructure, but it's well worth it in my opinion.
 It's in everybody's interest to be transparent about how everything is calculated, and it makes validation and troubleshooting much easier.

  * **What exactly does *"spread as evenly as possible on each paycheck"* mean, and what about rounding to the nearest cent?**
    * See `RoundingCalculator` and its unit test suite for the design I went with.